Cray-HPE/sat-install-utility/README.md

-# SAT Install Utility
+# Product Deletion Utility

-The SAT install utility is a tool for manipulating installations of the System Admin Toolkit (SAT).
-It provides downgrade and uninstall support.
+The product deletion utility is a tool for deleting product components installed through the Installation and Upgrade Framework (IUF).